 As an AFCA member, you have the chance to participate in discussions at the organization's Annual General Meeting, an opportunity to share opinions and concerns with colleagues in the fire service.
 You may also attend seminars, symposiums and regional meetings throughout the year, covering a wide variety of topics and increasing awareness of urban and rural fire departments.

-The AFCA is often called upon to provide advice and assistance on matters related to Fire etc (previously Alberta Fire Training School) programs and other important issues.
-AFCA input helps maintain high training standards at Fire etc and other related educational institutions.
+The AFCA is often called upon to provide advice and assistance on matters related to fire training standards, programs and other important issues that help shape the Fire Service in Alberta.
+AFCA input helps maintain high training standards that keeps Albertans and our Firefighters safe.

 The General Public

 The AFCA, through the Public Education Committee, is dedicated to making Alberta communities safer places by assisting in the implementation of programs such as: Learn Not To Burn and Risk Watch programs for children, Juvenile Fire Setters Prevention Programs, Smoke Detector Campaigns throughout the province, and Residential Sprinkler Campaigns.